Bielsk Podlaski: History

-Bielsk Podlaski has a long and rich history, dating back to the 12th century, when this area of Poland belonged to Kievan Rus'.
+Bielsk Podlaski has a long and rich history, dating back to the 12th century, when this area of Poland belonged to Kievan Rus', but was populated by Lithuanian tribe Yotvingians for at least 4000 years.
 The gord of Bielsk was probably founded by Ruthenian dukes, and its existence was first mentioned in 1253, in the so-called Hypatian Codex.
-In 1273, Bielsk was captured by Lithuanian duke Traidenis, and in the early 14th century, whole province of Podlasie became annexed by the Grand Duchy of Lithuania.
+In 1273, Bielsk was recaptured by Lithuanian duke Traidenis, and in the early 14th century, whole province of Podlasie became annexed by the Grand Duchy of Lithuania.
 The region was subject to Teutonic Knights raids, which took place in 1346 and 1379.

 In 1382, Masovian Duke Janusz I of Warsaw captured Bielsk, Drohiczyn, Suraż and Mielnik, taking advantage of the Lithuanian Civil War (1381–84).
 Next year, Jogaila pushed the Mazovians out of Bielsko, handing the gord over to Vytautas (Witold).
 In 1390, Jogaila, who had become King of Poland as Władysław II Jagiełło, handed Bielsk, Suraż, Drohiczyn and Mielnik over to Janusz I.

 Due to its convenient location along a merchant route from Kraków to Vilnius, Bielsk became an important center of trade and administration.
 In late November 1412, it was visited by King Władysław II Jagiełło, and 1413, the Land of Drohiczyn, together with Bielsk, became part of Trakai Voivodeship.
 In 1430, Duke Vytautas named first vogt of Bielsko, a man named Andrzej.
 A number of Poles from Mazovia begin to settle in Podlasie.